petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/logging-into-your-dxp-cloud-services.md

 # Logging into Your DXP Cloud Services

-By default, login is required to directly access the web interfaces for the DXP and Infrastructure services.
-Login credentials for these services are typically provided in an initial onboarding email - but may be located in the DXP Cloud Console if needed.
+By default, login is required to directly access the web interfaces for the Liferay and Infrastructure services.
+Login credentials for these services are typically provided in an initial onboarding email - but may be located in the Liferay Cloud Console if needed.

 ## Locating Login Credentials